markkyaw/trojan_scheduler/README.md

    - Follow the guide until you create a db user
    - For **Creating a Database** section, use `trojanscheduler` for `mydb`
    - For **Creating a Database User** section, use `tcss` for `mypw` and whatever password for `password`
+   - After setting up the db, run `ALTER USER <mydb> CREATEDB;` this gives the user we just created to create db so we can create test db for testing purposes without affecting the local db
 4. Create virtual environment
    - Windows:
      - `python -m venv env`